ProfDorukTan/Prime-Number-Generator/README.md

-# Prime-Number-Generator
+# Prime Number Generator

-The program will generate prime numbers starting from 2.

-After program starts, it takes the following inputs from the user:
+This program, created by Doruk Tan Atila on 12/02/2022, is designed to generate prime numbers starting from 2.
+It offers various functionalities, including reading external data from "Prime Numbers.txt," saving prime numbers to a text file, and calculating prime numbers based on user input.

+## Features

-Total number of prime numbers to generate:
+- **Prime Number Generation:** The program allows the user to specify the total number of prime numbers to generate.
-INPUT NUMBER OF PRIME NUMBERS GENERATED

-Read external data(1-yes)(0-no): (will always read from Prime Numbers.txt) Code will not execute if the number of primes extracted is greater than the number requested:
+- **External Data:** Users can choose to read existing prime numbers from "Prime Numbers.txt."
+The program will not execute if the number of primes extracted is greater than the number requested.
-INPUT 0 FOR DEFAULT.
-IF A DATABASE OF PRIME NUMBERS EXIST IN TXT FILE INPUT 1 AND THE PROGRAM WILL READ THOSE VALUES AND START CALCULATING NEW VALUES AFTER THE LAST VALUE.

-Do you want to save all prime numbers in a text file (!The file will be overwritten if exists!)
-(1-yes:)(0-no):
+- **Save to Text File:** Users have the option to save all prime numbers in a text file.
+The file will be overwritten if it already exists.
-INPUT 0 FOR DEFAULT.
-INPUT 1 IF YOU WANT TO SAVE CALCULATED NUMBERS IN A TEXT FILE

-Note:
+- **Execution Time:** The program provides information on the execution time, allowing users to assess performance.

+## How to Use

+1. **Total Number of Primes:**
+   - Enter the desired number of prime numbers to generate.

+2. **Read External Data:**
+   - Enter `1` to read existing prime numbers from "Prime Numbers.txt" or `0` to generate new ones.

+3. **Save to Text File:**
+   - Enter `1` to save calculated prime numbers in a text file or `0` for the default behavior.

+4. **Note:**
-1) By commenting and uncommenting some lines intermediate values could be printed.
+   - By commenting and uncommenting specific lines in the source code,

-The algorithm:
+## Algorithm

-Algorithm divides the new number "n" to the previously found prime numbers 2, 3, 5, 7, ..., "max". max number is less than the sqrt(n).
-It is single threaded.
+The algorithm divides the new number "n" by the previously found prime numbers (2, 3, 5, 7, ..., `max`).
+The `max` number is less than the square root of "n."
+It is a single-threaded algorithm.